ExploraMDBR/scavanger-hunt/README.md

 ## <a name="firebase"></a>Firebase services
 This project uses Firebase for auth services.
 To set this up correctly,  create a Firebase project and follow these instructions:

 - place firebase.json in `instance` folder, rename `FIREBASE_CONF` value in `__init__.py`

 - place `firebaseConfig.js` in `caccia_server/static` folder

-## <a name="infos"></a>Project additional infos
+## <a name="infos"></a>Project additional info

 ### Project purpose
 *Scavenger hunt* has been developed as a game to explore archeological and natural areas and to learn interesting facts about them.